Base salaries of staff in the Public Service and wage growth by sector.

 The Commission uses the LCI to monitor and oversee wage movements, including bargaining and pay equity outcomes, in the public sector and select public sector sub-sectors, including the Public Service.

-The chart in the visualisation below shows annual wage growth of 6.9% for the public sector in the year to June 2024 - a record high for this sector.
-The size and timing collective bargaining and pay equity outcomes have driven these results.
-Wage growth occurred across most of the public sector, but a key driver was health sector wage growth (up 10.0% annually).
-Public Service wage growth was 5.4% for the year to June 2024.
-Annual wage growth in the private sector was 3.6.
+The chart in the visualisation below shows annual wage growth of 2.8% for the public sector in the year to June 2025 - down from last year’s record high for this sector.
+Public Service wage growth was 1.2% for the year to June 2025.
+Annual wage growth in the private sector was 2.3%.

 More in-depth analysis on the latest quarterly LCI results are available on the Commission’s Employment Relations webpage.